gusl/CalibrationCurves/README.md

 focuses on binary questions.

-**Status:** We already have isotonic (a.k.a. non-decreasing) binary regression (`cgam`), produce approximate confidence regions (see below).
-Every solution suffers from potential non-isotonicity, but our bootstrap CIs are an improvement over the build-in CIs ones, in this respect.
+**Status:** We already have isotonic (a.k.a. non-decreasing) binary regression (`cgam`), and produce approximate confidence regions (see below).
+Every CI method here suffers from potential non-isotonicity, but our bootstrap CIs are an improvement over the built-in ones, in this respect.

 **Future work:** Produce Bayesian intervals with Stan, using isotonic splines to enforce shape constraint.
 This seems to be cleanest way.